sunnysideup/silverstripe-ecommerce_giftvoucher/docs/en/INDEX.md

-In the `_config` folder you will find the `gift_voucher.yml.example` file that shows options for the configuration of this module.
+In the `_config` folder, you will find `*.yml.example` file(s) that show options for the configuration of this module.
 We recommend that you:

-  1. copy these `gift_voucher.yml.example` files into your `mysite/_config` folder
+  1. copy these `*.yml.example` files into your `mysite/_config` folder
   2. remove the .example extension
   3. delete the lines you not care about, and